lblod/dcat-service/README.md

 - `200 OK` if the data was successfully sent to the user.
 - `406 Not Acceptable` if the requested file format is not supported.

+### Dataspace Protocol (DSP)
+The following endpoints implement the [Dataspace Protocol DSP](https://eclipse-dataspace-protocol-base.github.io/DataspaceProtocol/2025-1/).

+> [!warning]
+> For this service to work correctly there should be **no** cyclic links between the relevant data resources.
+If there are such cyclic links, for example a catalog (indirectly) contains its parent catalog, this service's behavior will be unpredictable

+> [!warning]
+> In DSP the data service for a catalog or dataset should always be the participant implementing DSP's contract negotiation protocol.
+This will be this same service, therefore any returned data service always points to the service itself.
+Any data services linked to the stored resources are ignored.

+#### `POST /dsp/2025-1/catalog/request`
+Request the meta information on the provider's root catalog, where a root catalog is one that is **not** contained in any other catalog.
+If a root catalog is found the response will be an [ACK - Catalog](https://eclipse-dataspace-protocol-base.github.io/DataspaceProtocol/2025-1/#ack-catalog).

+> [!warning]
+> This services assumes there to be a **single** root catalog in the app.
+If there is more than one root catalog, whichever is returned by the triplestore is used in the response.
+In that case the content of different responses may differ.

+##### Response
+- `200 OK` if a root catalog was found, the response body contains the meta information for the catalog
+- `400 Bad Request` if an unsupported filter was provided in the request
+- `500 Internal Server Error` if no root catalog could be found

+#### `GET /dsp/2025-1/catalog/datasets/:id`
+Request the meta information on a dataset identifier by the given id.

+##### Response
+- `200 OK` if a dataset with the provided id exists, the dataset meta information is contained in the response's body
+- `400 Bad request` if no dataset with the requested id exists